anonlang/anonlang/raw-though-process/raw-notes.md

                 Animation
               ]
             ]
+  - There is probably an even better way of dealing with import/use, for example assigning an alias/variable to the package/class, and possibly even creating an instance in that same line: `random-num-gen = new com.anonlang.random.number`.
 - Feature: Partial/scope compile.
 Basically, represent Anonlang alias/function in a box that allows easy toggle between different levels of code.
 The last level edited would become the 'source'.
 Or, to make that more understandable, perhaps remove the higher level code (or grey it out) once the lower level code is edited.
 - If shift keys are used in Anonlang, then what should they be used for?
 They really are in prime locations.
 - Code sure looks nice without brackets everywhere: https://en.wikipedia.org/wiki/Cobra_(programming_language)